fusionalliance/starter-kit/README_TEMPLATE.md

 See the previous link for an in-depth explanation, however the highlights are illustrated below:

-- the `master` branch ALWAYS reflects the code in production
+- the `main` branch ALWAYS reflects the code in production
 - a `develop` branch reflects stable changes that are not in production.
 - `feature` branches hold development of added, changed, or removed features, following pattern of `feature/123-feature-name` for features linked to